Q1: If we buy tickets in advance, can they be collected on the day?

 Q11: Can I bring food / drink?

 A: No food or drink is allowed to be brought on site.
 The food on offer from the festival’s traders is diverse and of the highest quality.
 There should be something on offer for everyone, and you haven’t experienced the festival without trying some of the cuisine on offer!
 We also have a large range of alcoholic and non-alcoholic beverages available at the bar.
 No bottles, cans, containers, alcohol, food or large furniture may be brought into the arena.
 Foldable camping chairs are allowed to be brought into the festival, but are not permitted inside the big top.
-Any items mentioned above found by security on arrival will be confiscated.
+Any items mentioned above found by security on arrival will be confiscated and repeat offenders may be asked to leave the festival site.
 Small amounts of food for customers with specific dietary requirements may be brought in but this will be at the stewards’ discretion.
 There will be a specific Vegan / Vegetarian stall at the festival as well as Vegan options available from some of the other food vendors at the festival.

 Q12.
 What is the token system on the bar?

 We operate a cash free bar, customers are asked to purchase drinks tokens at the token booth before coming to the bar.
 Drinks tokens are non refundable and are used to purchase drinks at the festival.
-Last year, one drink token was £1.65 or we offered 13 tokens for £20 (Works out at £1.54 per token or a saving of £1.45).
-Drinks available last year at the festival were as follows: (Next years selection may vary slightly more info TBA)
+We offer a wide range of drinks at the bar including lager, ale, cider, fruit cider, spirits, wines, cocktails and soft drinks.

 Q13: Will there be any covered areas if it rains?